WE ARE NOMURA

 Yamada: ``I look at the reactions of the people in the room in real time, imagine how they feel, and sometimes even talk to them, and think about mechanisms and devices that will create surprise and excitement.A shortcut to creating a space. is about experiencing space.In order to keep my senses sharp, I spare no time in visiting real places.

-I went to an exhibition the other day, and I was overwhelmed by the 90-meter-long work that was created using an iPad.
-At an exhibition, the items to be displayed are decided in advance, but the way they are displays can greatly change the way they look and the emotion that is created.
-I believe that by actually experiencing the space, we can find clues to creating excitement.”
+The other day, I went to an exhibition and was blown away by a 90-meter-long piece drawn on an iPad.
+The items displayed in an exhibition are decided in advance, but the way they are displays can greatly affect how the items look and the emotions they evoke.
+I think that by actually experiencing the space, we can find clues to create excitement and thrills."

-*CIC (Content Integration Center: Imagination Implementation Group)uses our deep understanding of content as our starting point to transform exciting "fantasies" into new experiential value and "implement" them into all spaces and society.
-This is the creative team of NOMURA.
+*CIC (Content Integration Center)is a creative team within Nomura Co., Ltd. that uses a deep understanding of NOMURA to transform exciting "fantasy" into new experiential value and "implement" it in all kinds of spaces and in society.

-The starting point is childhood memories.
-A career at the forefront of entertainment space concept design
+A career at the forefront of entertainment space concept design, starting from childhood memories

 Takehiko Inoue's Last Manga Exhibition